Westminster has declared a climate emergency – our commitment to becoming a carbon neutral council by 2030 and carbon neutral city by 2040.

 Healthy Streets Everyday is a project run by Cross River Partnership which aims to improve local air quality, increase cycling and walking rates, and provide more open and green space on our streets for people.

-As part of Westminster’s ActiveStreets programme and the council’s COVID-19 response, we will be installing 10 temporary school streets across the borough to ensure children, staff and parents can travel to school safely.
+As part of Westminster’s ActiveStreets programme and the council’s COVID-19 response, we will be installing 13 school streets across the borough to ensure children, staff and parents can travel to school safely.

 We are also working with The Northbank to design and install a parklet on Drury Lane.
 Parklets are temporary pavement extensions which sit in seating areas, parking bays or cycling bays, offering simple solutions to improve local air quality.